Free eBook from Truby Achievements, Inc.

 As a company siphons off a bit of cash flow to retain as profit, they feel more successful.
 However, I’ve seen companies compare THEIR profit percentage to industry standards and be “ok” if they are in that ballpark.
 But that can limit their potential by using the industry-standard number as their calibration point.
 What is true in the industry may NOT be the limit for you.

 Mike’s hardware/building supply was doing well…by industry standards.
-But when he put our Business Success Model into practice, ALL the wants and needs I’m talking about in this eBook were not only realized and achieved, the profit margin, specifically, sored well above industry standards.
+But when he put our Truby Management System into practice, ALL the wants and needs I’m talking about in this eBook were not only realized and achieved, the profit margin, specifically, soared well above industry standards.
 Mike experienced surprise and pleasure as he was able to reinvest in the business with these additional profits to make it even better.

 I tell you this because I’ve seen too many times, an owner calibrates his or her success by industry standards instead of looking at potential.
 I believe the industry standard metric is good for consideration, but should never be seen as a limiter.
 I’ve seen restaurants, retail stores, professional services firms, and construction companies – all increase their profits significantly.
 And I mean SIGNIFICANTLY!
 Well beyond industry standards.
 5, 20…sometimes 50 to 100% increases in gross margin.